obsidian-community/obsidian-full-calendar/README.md

 # Obsidian Full Calendar Plugin

 Keep your calendar in your vault!
 This plugin integrates the [Full Calendar](https://github.com/fullcalendar/fullcalendar) library into your Obsidian Vault so that you can keep your events and plans alongside your tasks and notes, and link freely between all of them.
-Each event is stored as a separate note with special frontmatter so you can take notes, form connectiosn and add context to any event on your calendar.
+Each event is stored as a separate note with special frontmatter so you can take notes, form connections and add context to any event on your calendar.

 The Full Calendar library is released under the [MIT license](https://github.com/fullcalendar/fullcalendar/blob/master/LICENSE.txt) by [Adam Shaw](https://github.com/arshaw).
 It's an awesome piece of work, and it would not have been possible to make something akin to this plugin so easily without it.